-Differential evolution (DE) [40] is a famous evolutionary algorithm, which also shares some similarities with the GFWA.
+The differential evolution (DE) [40] is a famous evolutionary algorithm, which also shares some similarities with the GFWA.
 They both add vectors to individuals to generate new offspring.
 However, their mechanisms are quite different.

-In DE, the vector is the difference between two (or more) randomly chosen individuals.
+- In the DE, the vector is the difference between two (or more) randomly chosen individuals.
 The direction of such a vector is unpredictable.
-While in the GFWA, the vector is the difference between two centroids (or the mean of several vectors which all point from bad positions to good positions), and is thus with a more clear purpose.

-2) In DE, the vector's length converges with the population approaching the optimal point because the whole population converges.
+While in the GFWA, the vector is the difference between two centroids (or the mean of several vectors which all point from bad positions to good positions), and is thus with a more clear purpose. - 2) In the DE, the vector's length converges with the population approaching the optimal point because the whole population converges.
 While in the GFWA, the length of the GV converges even when the explosion amplitude is quite large as long as the population approaches the optimal point.
-Thus the guiding spark is able to conduct exploitation in earlier phases than individuals in DE if it is needed.
+Thus the guiding spark is able to conduct exploitation in earlier phases than individuals in DE if its needed.

-Artificial bee colony (ABC) algorithm [41] is a another famous swarm intelligence algorithm.
-The resource distribution (mainly performed by onlooker bees) in ABC is to some extent similar to that of the FWA, in which positions with good fitness values are searched more thoroughly.
-But the way individuals move in ABC is similar to DE.
-Since they are both random walk based algorithms and share similar formula for updating positions [42], a similar comparison between the GFWA and DE can be made between the GFWA and ABC.
+The artificial bee colony (ABC) algorithm [41] is a another famous swarm intelligence algorithm.
+The resource distribution (mainly performed by onlooker bees) in the ABC is to some extent similar to that of the FWA, in which positions with good fitness values are searched more thoroughly.
+But the way individuals move in the ABC is similar to the DE.
+Since they are both random walk based algorithms and share similar formula for updating positions [42], a similar comparison between the GFWA and the DE can be made between the GFWA and the ABC.

-Covariance matrix adaptation evolution strategy (CMA-ES) [43] is a highly developed evolutionary algorithm.
-In CMA-ES, quite a few mechanisms are employed to control the direction and the step size.
-The search direction in CMA-ES is also led by the good subset of solutions, and the step size mechanisms in CMA-ES and GFWA are especially similar: if the directions of several vectors are unified, the step size will be long.
-However, the frameworks of the FWA and CMA-ES are different.
+The CMA-ES [43] is a highly developed evolutionary algorithm.
+In the CMA-ES, quite a few mechanisms are employed to control the direction and the step size.
+The search direction in the CMA-ES is also led by the good subset of solutions, and the step size mechanisms in the CMA-ES and the GFWA are especially similar: if the directions of several vectors are unified, the step size will be long.
+However, the frameworks of the FWA and the CMA-ES are different.
 The fireworks algorithm is a swarm algorithm whose framework allows multiple fireworks' population (along with their sparks) to interact with each other.
 Many research works have been conducted to enhance the cooperation among fireworks [31], [44], [45].
-While CMA-ES is an evolutionary algorithm, and typically there is only one population.
-For CMA-ES, designing restart mechanism for the population has attracted more research interest [46]-[48].
-Besides, there are some other different points between CMA-ES and the GFWA.
+While the CMA-ES is an evolutionary algorithm, and typically there is only one population.
+For the CMA-ES, designing restart mechanism for the population has attracted more research interest [46]-[48].
+Besides, there are some other different points between the CMA-ES and the GFWA.

-- There is no center in the population of CMA-ES, but there are fireworks (around which sparks are generated) in the GFWA.
-As a result, the mean for sampling solutions is calculated (weighted sum) from the solutions in CMA-ES but selected from the solutions in the GFWA. - 2) The explosion sparks are generated within a limited range (explosion amplitude) around the firework.
-While the solutions in CMA-ES are generated with a distribution, within an unlimited range (though the probability beyond 3Σ is very low).
-That is why the exploration ability of the GS is very important in the GFWA. - 3) CMA-ES also senses the promising direction, but the Gaussian distribution is symmetrical, thus it has to search on both ways.
+- There is no center in the population of the CMA-ES, but there are fireworks (around which sparks are generated) in the GFWA.
+As a result, the mean for sampling solutions is calculated (weighted sum) from the solutions in the CMA-ES but selected from the solutions in the GFWA. - 2) The explosion sparks are generated within a limited range (explosion amplitude) around the firework.
+While the solutions in the CMA-ES are generated with a distribution, within an unlimited range (though the probability beyond $3\Sigma$ is very low).
+That's why the exploration ability of the GS is very important in the GFWA. - 3) The CMA-ES also senses the promising direction, but the Gaussian distribution is symmetrical, thus it has to search on both ways.
 While the guiding spark searches only towards the promising direction. - 4) The GFWA runs faster.
 The time complexity of plain CMA-ES is quadratic [49], while the time complexity of the GFWA is linear.